vasilyl1/heartbeat/README.md

 Node.js command-line application queries another production application hosted in the cloud via it's server API and e-mails if the production application is down

+Additional functionality added - the app runs the logging process to store the application logs into the local file

 ## Table of Contents

   [Title](#title)